jonasohland/consul-online/README.md

             Print help information

         --http-token <HTTP_TOKEN>
-            Consul access token, must have operator:read permissions
+            Consul access token, must have operator:read permissions.
+Can also be set with the CONSUL_HTTP_TOKEN environment variable

         --http-token-file <HTTP_TOKEN_FILE>
-            File from which to read a consul access token, must have operator:read permissions
+            File from which to read a consul access token, must have operator:read permissions.
+Can also be set with the CONSUL_HTTP_TOKEN_FILE environment variable

     -i, --interval <INTERVAL>
-            Polling interval
+            Polling interval in seconds.
+Can also be set via the CONSUL_ONLINE_INTERVAL environment variable

     -l, --log-level <LOG_LEVEL>
             Application log level [default: WARN]

     -r, --reconnect
-            Do not treat connection failures as exit conditions
+            Do not treat connection failures as exit conditions.
+Can also be set via the CONSUL_ONLINE_RECONNECT environment variable

         --skip-verify
             Skip server certificate validation.
 This is is dangerous and should be avoided!
-It might be better to simply provide the consul ca certificate with the --ca-cert option
+It might be better to simply provide the consul ca certificate with the --ca-cert option.
+This option can also set by specifying CONSUL_HTTP_SSL_VERIFY=false in the environment

     -t, --timeout <TIMEOUT>
             Global timeout in seconds.
 Will stop trying to wait for consul to come online for at least this amount of time.
-Might wait longer, especially if the --reconnect option is not specified
+Might wait longer, especially if the --reconnect option is not specified Can also be set via the CONSUL_ONLINE_TIMEOUT environment variable

         --tls
-            Force TLS connection
+            Force TLS connection.
+Can also enabled by setting CONSUL_HTTP_SSL=true in the environment

 ```